AayushKShrivastava/share-me/README.md

         - Maintained the entire content of this application using ** Sanity ** (Content Management System)

 ## Technology and Tools Used
-Visual Studio Code, Sanity(Content Management System), Create-React-App environment, Tailwind CSS, Google Cloud Platform,
+Visual Studio Code, Sanity(Content Management System), Create-React-App environment, Tailwind CSS, Google Cloud Platform.